Volodymyr Viatrovych

-In the 2019 Ukrainian parliamentary election Viatrovych was number 25 on the election list of European Solidarity.
+As a historian, Viatrovych was criticized for whitewashing crimes by Ukrainian nationalists during World War II.
+He was dismissed from his post in September 2019, with Anton Drobovych succeeding him.
+In the 2019 Ukrainian parliamentary election, Viatrovych was number 25 on the election list of European Solidarity.
 Since 3 December 2019, he is a member of the Ukrainian parliament.

 Biography and academic career (1994–present)

-From 1994 to 1999 Viatrovych was a student at the history faculty of Lviv University (West Ukraine) where he specialised in Ukrainian history.
-In 2004 he defended his doctoral thesis: “UPA raids beyond Ukrainian borders as part of the creation of an anti-totalitarian national-democratic revolution among the nations of East-Central Europe”.
-(He had already issued a book on the subject in 2001.)
+From 1994 to 1999, Viatrovych was a student at the history faculty of Lviv University (West Ukraine) where he specialised in Ukrainian history.
+In 2004, he defended his doctoral thesis: "UPA raids beyond Ukrainian borders as part of the creation of an anti-totalitarian national-democratic revolution among the nations of East-Central Europe" (He had already issued a book on the subject in 2001).

-From November 2002 to March 2008 Viatrovych was director of the Centre for the Study of the Liberation Movement, based in Lviv.
+From November 2002 to March 2008, Viatrovych was director of the Centre for the Study of the Liberation Movement, based in Lviv.
 In 2005 and 2006 he lectured at the Ukrainian Catholic University.
-During that time he drew up the first course in Ukrainian higher education on “The Ukrainian Liberation Movement from the 1920s to 1950s” for students of the historical faculties of the Catholic University and the Ivan Franko Lviv University.
+During that time he drew up the first course in Ukrainian higher education on "The Ukrainian Liberation Movement from the 1920s to 1950s" for students of the historical faculties of the Catholic University and the Ivan Franko Lviv University.

-From August 2005 to December 2007 Viatrovych was a research associate at the I. Kripyakevich Institute for Ukrainian Studies at the National Academy of Sciences in Kyiv.
+From August 2005 to December 2007, Viatrovych was a research associate at the I. Kripyakevich Institute for Ukrainian Studies at the National Academy of Sciences in Kyiv.

-In 2010-2011 he worked in the US at the Ukraine Research Institute at Harvard University.
+From 2010 to 2011, he worked in the US at the Ukraine Research Institute at Harvard University.

 Viatrovych subsequently became director of the Center for the History of State-Building in Ukraine at the National University of Kyiv-Mohyla Academy.